boystrange/astro/moon-mars-2025/index.md

-# The March 2025 Moon-Mars Conjunction
+# Moon-Mars Conjunction (March 2025)

 On 8 March 2025 at around 22:00 the moon and Mars were close enough to fit inside the sensor of the ASI533MC Pro connected to my Askar FMA180 Pro.
 I wanted to try capturing a moon/planet conjunction, knowing that the moon's brightness would have made things quite difficult.
 During the imaging session I captured

-* 60x3s light frames
+* 60 x 3s light frames (for the starry background)
-* 60x3ms light frames
+* 60 x 3ms light frames (for the moon details)
-* 50x1.28s flat frames
+* 50 x 1.28s flat frames
-* 50x1.28s dark frames
+* 50 x 1.28s dark frames

 using an Astronomik UV-IR cut filter.

 ## Preprocessing

-I use WBPP to process and stack all these files, lowering both the calibration exposure tolerance and the post-calibration exposure tolerance to 0 so that PixInsight would not try stacking all light frames together.
-Stacking fails for the 3ms light frames, likely because of the lack of stars (Mars and the Moon were crossing Gemini, in a region with relatively few bright stars).
-The point of throwing the 3ms lights to WBPP is only to obtain the debayered files automatically, which I can stack later on with FFTRegistration.
+I use [WBPP] to process and stack all these files, lowering both the calibration exposure tolerance and the post-calibration exposure tolerance to 0 so that PixInsight doesn't try stacking all light frames together.
+As it happens, stacking fails for the 3ms light frames anyway, likely because of the lack of stars (Mars and the Moon were crossing Gemini, in a region with relatively few bright stars).
+The point of throwing the 3ms lights to [WBPP] is only to obtain the debayered files automatically, which I can stack later on with [FFTRegistration].

 ![](stack3s.png)

+This is the result of stacking the 3s lights.
 The brightness of the moon (possibly along with some humidity in the air) causes a huge halo which is going to be difficult to remove.

 ## Moon stacking

-In order to stack the moon from the 3ms light frames, I use FFTRegistratio.
-I add the debayered frames created by WBPP and select the 30th frame as reference frame.
-In this way, the resulting moon is roughly half way from the start to the end of the imaging session.
-There's no need to specify an output directory, since all I want is the stacked image (make sure that "Integrate registered images" is checked).
+In order to stack the moon from the 3ms light frames, I use [FFTRegistration].
+I add the debayered frames created by [WBPP] and select the 30th frame as reference frame.
+In this way, the resulting moon is positioned roughly half way from the start to the end of the imaging session.
+There's no need to specify an output directory, since all we want is the stacked image (make sure that "Integrate registered images" is checked).

 ![](FFTRegistration.png)